cloudlinux/libcare/docs/libcare.rst

 any of your executables or libraries at the run, so you don't have to restart your servers whenever a new wild CVE appears.

+See how it `helps to patch`_ famous GHOST_ vulnerability resulting in a buffer overflow in the domain name resolution subroutines of ``glibc``, skip to `Contents`_ or straight to the `installation guide`_.

 Sample ``samples/server``
 -------------------------

 .. _`sample`:

-For instance, your backend developer did a typo during server development.
+For instance, your backend developer made a typo during server development.
 This typo introduced a stack overflow vulnerability exploitable from the client side.
-Common automatic checks were disabled for the sake of performance and now your server is vulnerable to anyone who finds the vulnerability.
+Common automatic checks were disabled for the sake of performance and now your server is vulnerable to anyone who can find the vulnerability.

-The sample code is in ``samples/server`` where function ``handle_connection`` supplies wrong buffer size to the ``recv(2)`` at line 24:
+The sample code is in ``samples/server/server.c`` where function ``handle_connection`` supplies wrong buffer size to the ``recv(2)`` at line 24:

 .. code:: c